nextpyp/pyp/docs/guide/chimerax_artiax.rst

 .. figure:: ../images/guide_artiax_10164.webp
     :alt: ArtiaX visualization of HIV1-Gag

-    3D view of a tomogram from immature HIV-1 virions from EMPIAR-10164 showing with a high-resolution model of Gag mapped back into the tomogram.
+    Tomogram from immature HIV-1 virions from EMPIAR-10164 showing with a high-resolution model of Gag mapped back into the tomogram.

 .. tip::